caktus/talks/open-data-day/openrural/openblock.rst

 ---------------

 - Currently in Columbus County
-- Grant stipulates scaling up to multiple counties
+- Grant stipulates scaling up
+- We're hoping to expand into a dozen or more counties in NC

 ----